oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 ## Comments and Discussion

-*   libvirt version 1.0.1 or higher is רequired to enable the QoS featureץ
+*   libvirt version 1.0.1 or higher is רequired to enable the QoS feature.
+*   Quantum network will not be supported at this stage.

 <Category:SLA> [Category: Feature](Category: Feature)